tanabee/genkit-codelab/docs/codelab-en.md

 ## Congrats!
 Duration: 0:01:00

 This concludes the hands-on session.
 It’s impressive that so much can be achieved with such little code.
-Here are some Next Actions for those who want to dive deeper.
+Here are some next steps for those who want to dive deeper.

 ### Next steps